Clerbout-Francois/Boxing_Simulator/README.md

 ## Instructions

-For this BoxSimulator program to work properly, the .txt files must be placed in the src folder (as shown in the following figure).
+For this Boxing Simulator program to work properly, the .txt files must be placed in the src folder (as shown in the following figure).

 ![alt text](https://github.com/Clerbout-Francois/Box_Simulator/blob/main/Image1.png?raw=true)